Azure/azure-functions-openapi-extension/docs/openapi.md

 ### Configure Authorization Level ###

 As a default, all endpoints to render Swagger UI and OpenAPI documents have the authorisation level of `AuthorizationLevel.Anonymous`.
-However, if you want to secure those endpoints, change their authorisation level to `AuthorizationLevel.Functions` and pass the API Key through either request header or querystring parameter.
+However, if you want to secure those endpoints, change their authorisation level to `AuthorizationLevel.Function` and pass the API Key through either request header or querystring parameter.
 This can be done through the environment variables.
 Here's the sample `local.settings.json` file.
 The other values are omitted for brevity.

 ```json
 {